carbon-design-system/design-system-website/src/content/components/notification/style.md

 | Spacing: text      | 16  | 1      |

-![Structure and spacing for a toast notification](images/notification-style-1.png) _Structure and spacing measurements for a toast Notification | px / rem_
+![Structure and spacing for a toast notification](images/notification-style-1.png) _Structure and spacing measurements for a Toast Notification | px / rem_

 ### Inline Notification